Mike-LilRegie/gatsby-starter-foundation/src/content/pages/about.md

 Te Araroa trail.
 She'd heard of it before, but it was always something other people did.
 Fit people.
 Young people.
 Hikers.

-Middle-aged, out-of-shape women getting close to 60 didn't walk Te Araroa.
-Men with dodgy knees and old memories of tramping didn't walk Te Araroa.
-Couples who should be preparing for their retirement didn't walk Te Araroa.
+Middle-aged, out-of-shape women getting close to 60 don't walk Te Araroa.
+Men with dodgy knees and old memories of tramping don't walk Te Araroa.
+Couples who should be preparing for their retirement don't walk Te Araroa.

 A couple days later, Deb told Mike about seeing the trail on the map and said, "Why not us?"